9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 whole life plans in Singapore premium comparisons

-As you can see, the NTUC Income Star Secure Pro is the cheapest whole life insurance plan in Singapore with everything kept constant.
+As you can see, the NTUC Income Star Secure is the cheapest whole life insurance plan in Singapore with everything kept constant.

 However, do take this with a pinch of salt as the comparison is only for the basic plan and a specified demographic.